Executive summary

 The window is open now, and it is closing

 That proximity is the asset, and it is wasting.
 As the gap widens, an organization that never built the habit of measuring its human-machine collaboration will find itself directing systems it can no longer follow, with no instinct for the work.
 The capability cannot be bought at the moment it is needed; it is accumulated through practice, on evidence that is still inspectable, against errors that can still be caught.
-The cheapest time to baseline is now, and the value of having done so rises precisely as visibility falls.
-That gap between low cost and rising payoff is the whole reason to move early.
+Baseline now, because the value of having done so rises with the curve.

 What cannot be measured cannot be governed